rabbitmq/rabbitmq-website/site/stomp.md

 ## TLS/SSL Support

 To use TLS for STOMP connections, [TLS must be configured](/ssl.html) in the broker.
-To enable STOMP TLS connections, add a listener configuration to the `ssl_listeners` variable for the `rabbitmq_stomp` application.
-For example:
+To enable STOMP TLS connections, add a TLS listener for STOMP.
+The plugin will use core RabbitMQ server certificates and key (just like AMQP 0-9-1):

     ssl_options.cacertfile = /path/to/tls/ca/cacert.pem